jeelabs/esp-link/README.md

 ```
 Here 241664 is 236KB and 218592 is the size of what's getting flashed, so you can tell that you have
 another 22KB to spend (modulo some 4KB flash segment rounding).
+(Note that user2.bin has exactly the same size, so the Makefile doesn't print its info.)
 The Makefile also prints a few more details:
 ```
 ls -ls eagle*bin